About Me

 Math as a tool for justice

 I am passionate about using math to explore relevant issues, particularly those surrounding environmental, social, public health, and educational justice.
-I believe that everyone can understand math and that my job as a researcher and educator is to find ways to communicate different ideas in and around math with a variety of audiences.
+I believe that everyone can understand math and that my job as a educator and researcher is to find ways to communicate different ideas in and around math with a variety of audiences.

 Moving forward

-I am interested in working in spaces focused on both math research and education.
-In particular, I am deeply interested in being a part of interdisciplinary research environments.
-I am also excited about empowering students through the development of culturally sustaining pedagogies and developing curriculum that helps educators do so.
+I am interested in working in spaces focused on both math education and research.
+I am excited about empowering students through the development of culturally sustaining pedagogies and developing curriculum that helps educators do so.
+I am also deeply invested in being a part of interdisciplinary research environments.

 Education